jetify-com/devbox/docs/app/docs/example_shells/languages/java.md

 ```

 This will install the OpenJDK version 19.
-To install other versions, you can add:
+Other versions available include:

 * jdk8 (OpenJDK 8)
 * jdk11 (OpenJDK 11)